 “All women are stupid, even the smart ones”

 Márta seems to enjoy her career but still jumps at the chance to meet a man in her former home city, leaving N.J behind.
-When she looks for a residence, she chooses an ugly flat, just because it has a view of the Liberty bridge.
+When she looks for a residence, she chooses an ugly flat just because it has a view of the Liberty bridge.
 Her older colleague shakes his head in disbelief and delivers the headline above when Marta explains why she came back.
-She will bug him, even more, when she questions a diagnosis.
-Later, when a patient needs surgery, his son Alex, happens to be one of the people who witnessed Márta fainting.
+She will bug him even more when she questions a diagnosis.
+Later, when a patient needs surgery, his son Alex happens to be one of the people who witnessed Márta fainting.
 Initially, he objects to her operating, but in the process, he takes a shine to Márta and will actively pursue her.

 The analogies to the above-mentioned films are motivated by the fact that this is a film composed with an extraordinarily steady hand, not unlike Márta’s when she performs surgery.
-It’s the kind of story that requires a tight grip of the material, and Horvát delivers both on the writer and director front.
+It’s the kind of story that requires a tight grip on the material, and Horvát delivers both on the writer and director front.
 My disapproving mind was expecting the story to collapse, but there is a precision in the images that is matched by the rigour of the conception.
 It is not surprising that Ildikó Enyedi was Horvát’s teacher.
 Not that their films look similar, but in the sense that there is an illuminating look at the material.
 An alternative title for the film might have been On Brain and Soul.

 The woman who mistook her man for a Horvát

 If the brain is the subject of the film, it might actually also, in a way, be the material of the work as well.
 Horvát’s film might be one of the most beautiful depictions of Deleuze’s idea of the brain as the screen.
 He described the cinema of Kubrick and Resnais as the cinema of the brain.
 Talking about the machinations of Kubrick, Deleuze notices that “But if the calculation fails, it is because the brain is no more reasonable a system than the world is a rational one.”
-When he talks about the world and brain as a membrane who puts the outside and the inside in contact, he presents examples from 2001 (1968) and The Shining (1980).
+When he talks about the world and brain as a membrane that puts the outside and the inside in contact, he presents examples from 2001 (1968) and The Shining (1980).

 In the former, HAL’s mind breaks down from the inside due to his knowledge, whereas he is later “lobotomized” by Bowman, who penetrates him from the outside.
 In The Shining, on the other hand, it’s difficult to know what comes from the outside and what emanates from Jack’s mind, just like In Horvát’s film.
-From the brief, fleeting, first shot we’re not sure what is going on.
-The penetration of her patient’s brain is all the more tangible, and obviously a penetration from the outside.
+From the brief, fleeting first shot, we’re not sure what is going on.
+The penetration of her patient’s brain is all the more tangible and obviously a penetration from the outside.
 These parts of the film remind us of the passage where Deleuze claims that “The world-brain is strictly inseparable from the forces of death which pierce the membrane in both directions.”